NastaranDR/NastaranDR/README.md

 ---

 <p align="center">
-  🚀 I’m always open to collaborating on **AI projects**, **Backend development**, or **data-driven applications**.
+  🚀 I’m always open to collaborating on  AI projects, Backend development, or data-driven applications.
 Let’s build something amazing together!
 </p>

 ---

 <p align="center">
-  🌟 **Explore my repositories** and feel free to contribute or ask questions.
+  🌟 Explore my repositories and feel free to contribute or ask questions.
 I’m always happy to help with any challenges you might be facing!
 </p>